Strategies for Student Engagement and Motivation

 How Can I Promote Positive Communication and Collaboration with and between Students?

-To ensure that communication in your remote course, with and between students, supports everyone’s learning, it is important to establish shared expectations and guidelines for respectful communication.
+To ensure that communication in your course, with and between students, supports everyone’s learning, it is important to establish shared expectations and guidelines for respectful communication.
 You might generate your own list of expectations and share them with students so they’re clearly articulated, or develop guidelines in partnership with your students to create a class contract.
 The Building section of this guide discusses creating class contracts and reinforcing professional communication standards.
-Above all, you should consider developing processes that offer regular opportunities to communicate around acceptable behaviour in remote courses.
+Above all, you should consider developing processes that offer regular opportunities to communicate around acceptable behaviour in courses.
 This will enable students to develop an understanding of this new learning environment, and expectations around norms of behaviour within it, in a supported way.

 Resource

-Model Respectful and Engaging Remote Communication
+Model Respectful and Engaging Communication

-When opening up remote discussions, either asynchronously, like in a MyLS discussion board, or synchronously, like during a Zoom session, it is beneficial to discuss what professional communication looks like in the remote classroom.
+When opening up discussions, either asynchronously, like in a MyLS discussion board, or synchronously, during class, it is beneficial to discuss what professional communication looks like in the classroom.
+Make sure to highlight positive contributions to the discussion and address any negative contributions openly with the whole class to build understanding.

 Resource